fgsect/concealed_ilwe/README.md

 The paper and BibTex is available at https://eprint.iacr.org/2025/1629

-In this repository, we provide three main artifacts.
+In this repository, we provide three main artifacts and and export function.
 1. Comparison of regression methods ("regression"):
    This folder contains a docker image and all the code to rerun our simulated CILWE samples on the basis of Dilithium for all security levels (Figure 6 of the paper)
 2. Simulation of CILWE on Dilithium ("simulation_umts24"):